3 Fun activities under $30 to keep your kids busy this summer

 Stare in awe at the towering Brachiosaurus, walk side-by-side with a Velociraptor, and get a rare glimpse at the most vicious one – Tyrannosaurus rex.

 Location: The Field Museum

 Dates: Every day from 9 am-5 pm except Christmas

 Seniors (ages 65+) – $19

 Movies @Chicago Park District

-This year, the New Park at Wrigley has come up with its own film series every-other Wednesday night.
-Likewise, Cantigny Park in Wheaton has new and classic movies on Friday nights, and at Ravinia, Lord of the Rings Trilogy and La La Land are being shown with additional orchestra.
+This year, New Park at Wrigley has come up with its own film series every-other Wednesday night.
+Likewise, Cantigny Park in Wheaton has new and classic movies on Friday nights, and at Ravinia, Lord of the Rings Trilogy and La La Land is being shown with an additional orchestra.